 Healthcare providers will typically place a tube into the mouth or nose of a person, then connect the tube to the ventilator.
 The machine creates positive pressure that forces air into the lungs, which helps hold the lungs open and assists with maintaining breathing.

 People may also call this procedure a tracheotomy, which refers to the incision, while doctors call the opening a tracheostomy.
 Due to the incision’s placement, a person is able to breathe through the tube rather than the nose and mouth.

 This differs from intubation, as intubation does not typically involve surgery and the healthcare team places a tube into the trachea via the mouth or nose.

 Intubation is a common procedure that can be the difference between life and death in an emergency.

 People can ask the doctor or surgeon about all of the potential side effects and risks of intubation before surgery.
-If a person experiences any severe or unusual side effects, they should speak to a doctor right away.
+If a person experiences any severe or unusual side effects, they should speak with a doctor right away.